 Book: Not since 2010.

-Iowa visits: Yes, visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by the Koch brothers' Americans For Prosperity.
-Also met with Gov. Terry Branstad and addressed a Des Moines crowd of 400 in November.
+Iowa visits: Yes, third trip since November coming up: He’s to campaign for Gov. Terry Branstad in late spring.
+Visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by Koch brothers’ Americans for Prosperity.
+Met Branstad and addressed Des Moines crowd of 400 in November.

 New Hampshire: No.

 South Carolina: Yes, spoke to state GOP in December.
 Also visited in August to raise money for Gov. Nikki Haley’s re-election campaign.
 This is the state where he announced his failed presidential campaign, in August 2011, and where he dropped out, in January 2012, two days before its primary.

 Foreign travel: Yes, has visited Israel numerous times including an October trip that included a photo op with Prime Minister Benjamin Netanyahu, meeting Cabinet members, and a separate stop in London to see British officials and financial leaders.